"Why myeloma develops has been a mystery, but new research shows that lipids are involved, at least in about one-third of cases.

 Revlimid Consumer (continued)

-Diarrhea, tiredness, dizziness, dry skin, constipation, stomach pain, vomiting, dry mouth, unpleasant taste, loss of appetite, headache, trouble sleeping, or painful urination may occur.
+Diarrhea, tiredness, dry skin, constipation, nausea, stomach pain, vomiting, dry mouth, unpleasant taste, loss of appetite, headache, or trouble sleeping may occur.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes, pounding heartbeat.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes, pounding heartbeat, shaking (tremor), swelling ankles/feet/hands.

-People with multiple myeloma who are treated with this medication may rarely get other cancers (such as acute leukemia, tumors).
+People with multiple myeloma who are treated with this medication may rarely get other cancers (such as acute leukemia, lymphoma).
 Consult your doctor for more details.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.